johnBartos/Resource-Monitor-Visualization/README.md

     - Alarms added are hardcoded to 'one', 'five', and 'fifteen'

 ##### Known Bugs
-1. On rare occassions, `loadGenerator` will produce a set of readings which result in a +10 second drift among the alarms.
+1. `setInterval()` sometimes triggers too early.
+This effect can snowball and cause a reading to be "missed", incurring an inaccuracy of 10s.
 The normal difference between the the one minute average's first alarming period (trigger -> resolve) is 2:30.
 The bug results in 2:40.
 Tests show that the alarming logic is working as intended.

 The largest improvement, however, is adding tolerance for delays with regards to the updating of load at